31 Interesting Facts About Niger

 The flag of Niger (Shutterstock)

-11. As of 2020, Niger has the highest fertility rate in the world with an average of 6.9 children per woman.
+11. As of 2024, Niger had the highest birth rate in the world, with an average of 6.64 children per woman.
+More recent data shows it remains among the countries with the highest fertility rates globally.

 12. Niger is partly covered by the world’s largest hot desert (excluding the Arctic and Antarctic deserts).
 The Sahara Desert, with a total area of 8,600,000sq km (3,320,000sq mi), covers much of North Africa.